wxrdnx/TSJCTF-2022-Challenges/reverse/javascript_vm/solution.md

 # Solution
 This is a beginner-level, traditional virtual machine reverse problem.
 The source code of the virtual machine is provided [here](https://github.com/francisrstokes/16bitjs).

 The first to do is write a disassembler that helps you generate the disassembly.
 Since the Github page of the virtual machine is available, writing the disassembler becomes less difficult.
-In addition, you can try to use the source code of the virtual machine to speed up writing assembly. `disassembler.js` is a sample disassembly script that I wrote.
+In addition, you can try to use the source code of the virtual machine to speed up writing assembly. [disassembler.js](https://github.com/wxrdnx/TSJCTF-2022-Writeups/blob/main/reverse/javascript_vm/code/disassembler.js) is a sample disassembly script that I wrote.

-If nothing goes wrong, you'll probably get some assembly code similar to `disassembly.txt`.
+If nothing goes wrong, you'll probably get some assembly code similar to [disassembly.txt](https://github.com/wxrdnx/TSJCTF-2022-Writeups/blob/main/reverse/javascript_vm/code/disassembly.txt).

 Next, translate this assembly code into pseudocode (Python).